xlwings/xlwings/docs/quickstart.rst

     def hello(name):
         return 'Hello {0}'.format(name)

-Converters can be used for UDFs, too.
+Converters can be used with UDFs, too.
 Again a Pandas DataFrame example:

 .. code-block:: python